Suspicion rules ahead of latest Hungary-EU talks

 "Hungary will likely need to take further steps before this can be resolved," said an EU official with direct knowledge of the negotiations, referring to the central bank law.

+Orban, who meets European political allies in Brussels on Monday before talks with Barroso on Tuesday, has said that setting preconditions for aid talks would be "blackmail".

-A meeting of Hungary's government, the Commission, the IMF, the European Central Bank and the Hungarian central bank last week made little progress and an EU diplomat said it was difficult to predict the outcome of Barroso's talks with Orban.
+A meeting of Hungary's government, the Commission, the IMF, the ECB and the Hungarian central bank last week in Frankfurt made little progress and an EU diplomat said it was difficult to predict the outcome of Barroso's talks with Orban.

 "There's no trust at the political level, with both sides accusing each other of being unreasonable," the diplomat said.

-With the IMF programme contingent on the EU's backing, the government submitted changes to the central bank law to parliament last week but did not address all the concerns of the Commission and the ECB.
+With the IMF programme contingent on the EU's backing, the government submitted changes to the central bank law to parliament last week but did not address all the concerns of the Commission and the European Central Bank (ECB).

 At the heart of the dispute are moves to reduce the salary of the bank's governor and senior officials, breaking EU law that prohibits pay cuts during a governor's tenure.

-"We introduced a salary cap, a general public office salary cap," Orban said, referring to Budapest's reforms.
-"They say this is illegal.
-We don't think so."
+The Budapest government says the cuts are part of a broader reform that applies to the entire civil service.

-Analysts say it seems like a phoney war, which hides Orban's intent either to avoid submitting to the conditions that would come with another IMF programme or simply to win one without conceding much more ground.
+Analysts say that all seems like a phoney war, which either hides Orban's intent to avoid submitting to the conditions that would come with another IMF programme or simply to win one without conceding too much more ground.

 Orban, who helped lead Hungary's fight against Communism and was premier between 1998 and 2002, won a landslide victory in 2010 with his Fidesz party.
 The party used its strong mandate to rewrite more than 300 laws and the country's constitution, in changes critics say weaken democratic checks and balances.